-Carolina Law accepts transfer students for full time study only (at least nine credit hours).
+Carolina Law accepts transfer students for full time study only (at least nine credit hours) and applications are available for submission April 30 through July 15 each year.

 You must have successfully completed one year of full-time study or the equivalent number of credit hours in part time study, at a law school approved by the Association of American Law Schools or the American Bar Association Section of Legal Education and Admission to the Bar.
 No more than 30 credits of work from another law school will be credited.
 No student will be admitted who is ineligible to return to the institution last attended.